MundyMSDS/FALL2019TIDYVERSE/README.md

 ## Masculinity Dataset
 Author: Amber Ferger

+## Baseball Salaries and Baseball Teams Datasets from Kaggle
+Author: Jim Mundy

+Part 1
+I am using two baseball datasets from Kaggle to recreate a FiveThirtyEight visual on baseball payrolls.
+You can see the rpubs file here: http://rpubs.com/mutuelinvestor/555231.
+This example also provides a vignette on dplyr's five verbs

 * Part 1: I decided to use the dataset that corresponds to the What Do Men Think It Means To Be A Man? article on FiveThirtyEight.com.
 The article can be found here: https://fivethirtyeight.com/features/what-do-men-think-it-means-to-be-a-man/.
 This project focuses on the tibble, dplyr, and ggplot 2 packages.
 I focus on aggregating the data and displaying differences in responses between 2 demographic features.
 The final markdown file can be found here: http://rpubs.com/amberferger/DATA607_Tidyverse

 * Part 2: I extended the Fight Songs vignette by Scott Reed to include additional aggregations.